oddbird/eleventy-plugin-slide-deck/README.md

 web component in eleventy projects -- and generate decks from data.

+Any page with `slides` data
+will be added to the (configurable) `slideDeck` collection, and provided with a built-out `slideDeck` data property ready for rendering.

 ## Config

 We rely on the official WebC plugin, but don't install it for you.
+Configure both plugins,
+and register the provided components:

 ```js
 // eleventy config